How we refer to our gender & sexuality matters.

 Remember: Every term or word comes nuanced with history, context, and personal preference.
 If you aren’t sure how someone may identify or what language may be appropriate, just ask!
 The primary thing to remember is, there’s always room for growth and learning.
 Cultural competence is not static; it is a lifelong journey.

-Violet’s language guide: Part 1
+Violet’s inclusive language guide: Part 1

 Gender-affirming care

-Refers to non-surgical and surgical procedures that may be included in part of someone’s transition.
-Violet does not use: “sex change operation”, “gender reassignment/realignment surgery” (gender is not changed due to surgery), “gender confirmation/confirming surgery” (genitalia do not confirm gender), and “sex reassignment/realignment surgery” (as it insinuates a single surgery is required to transition along with sex being an ambiguous term).
+Violet does not use terms like “sex change operation,” “gender reassignment/realignment surgery” (gender is not changed due to surgery), “gender confirmation/confirming surgery” (genitalia do not confirm gender), and “sex reassignment/realignment surgery” (as it insinuates a single surgery is required to transition along with sex being an ambiguous and incorrect term).

-Gender
+Gender expression

 Gender identity